SC will decide on Friday whether to initiate contempt proceedings against Kunal Kamra | India News — TruthDive

 He read the letter from Attorney General KK Venugopal, who had given his consent to initiate criminal contempt proceedings against Kamra.

-The court asked the lawyer not to read the cartoonist’s alleged derogatory tweets at a public hearing, saying they had already reviewed Venugopal’s letter on the matter.
+The court asked the lawyer not to read the comic book artist’s alleged derogatory tweets in court, saying they had already reviewed Venugopal’s letter on the matter.

 The consent of the attorney general or attorney general is required under section 15 of the Contempt of Courts Act 1971 to initiate contempt proceedings against a person.

+The attorney general had consented to the initiation of criminal contempt proceedings against Kamra, saying that the tweets are in “bad taste” and that it is time for people to understand that blatantly attacking the supreme court will attract punishment under of the Law of Contempt of Courts of 1972.

-One of the petitions has been filed by law student, Shrirang Katneshwarkar, who has claimed that Kamra had started posting tweets on November 11, when the high court was hearing journalist Arnab Goswami’s appeal against the order of the High Court of Bombay rejecting his request for bail. in a 2018 suicide incitement case.
+One of the petitions was filed by law student Shrirang Katneshwarkar and others, who claimed that Kamra had started tweeting on November 11, as the high court heard journalist Arnab Goswami’s appeal against the Bombay High Court order that rejected his provisional guilty plea. bail in a suicide complicity case in 2018.

+The statement alleges that after the high court granted Goswami provisional bond on November 11, Kamra “re-posted several tweets and thus scandalized” the high court and “further reduced” his authority.

+“The supposed contemnor (Kamra) has the following 1.7 million people.
+The scandalous tweets of the alleged contestant were seen by his followers and many of them retweeted the same thing ”, the allegation affirmed.